Zachary Decker, Ph.D.

 • usually exploring a mountain

-• in the field taking measurements of atmospheric pollutants
+• in the field taking measurements of the atmosphere

 • mostly indoors trying to understand those measurements